nealcaren/SOCI101/_sources/syllabus/faq.md

 to assist with papers.
 If you experience an emergency this semester, please contact the[ Dean of Students Office](https://odos.unc.edu).
 They will notify all of your instructors so that you will not have to.
-You can learn about  financial resources, academic support, and health and wellness information through the [CV19 Student Care Hub](https://keeplearning.unc.edu).
+If you are navigating challenges presented by the coronavirus, information on financial resources, academic support, and health and wellness is available through the [CV19 Student Care Hub](https://keeplearning.unc.edu).
 You have access  to these  excellent resources.
 Please use them!